Deep learning bank distress from news and numerical financial data: Deep learning framework

 \section{Deep learning framework}

 Machine learning systems benefit from their ability to learn abstract representations of data, inferring feature representations directly from data instead of relying on manual feature engineering.
 This capability is particularly exploited in deep learning models, which provides flexibility and potentially better accuracy (Schmidhuber 2015).
-In particular the flexibility is very suitable for natural language processing tasks where the ability to generalize across languages, domains and tasks enhances the applicability and robustness of the text analysis.
-The framework applied in this paper is an extension of the one developed in (R\"onnqvist and Sarlin 2017) with the aim of predicting bank distress from textual data.
-Their scheme allows to infer banks distress conditions from textual news with a machine learning approach based on two steps: \begin{itemize} \item The first step applies an unsupervised algorithm to retrieve the semantic vectors associated to a text.
+In particular the flexibility is crucial in natural language processing tasks where the ability to generalize across languages, domains and tasks enhances the applicability and robustness of text analysis.
+The framework applied in this paper is an extension of the one developed in (R\"onnqvist and Sarlin 2017) with the aim of predicting banks' distress from textual data.
+The approach allows inferring banks distress conditions from textual news with a machine learning approach based on two steps: \begin{itemize} \item The first step comprises an unsupervised algorithm to retrieve the semantic vectors associated to a text.
 Using the Distributed Memory Model of Paragraph Vectors (PV-DM) by (Le and Mikolov 2014) (here referred to as doc2vec) for learning vector representations of sequences of words, dense vector representations of sentences mentioning target banks are learned.
-This method creates a multidimensional space (600 dimensions), where words are positioned according to their semantic meaning (the closer the meaning of two words, the closer are their positions).
+This method creates a multidimensional space (600 dimensions), in which words are positioned according to their semantic meaning (the closer the meaning of two words, the closer are their positions).
 From this new space is easier to perform the classification task due to the reduced dimensionality and the wise positioning of the vectors that takes into account their semantic meaning. \item The second step performs the classification task through a supervised algorithm.
 The sentence vectors are fed into a neural network classifier.
 The neural network is composed of one input layer (600 nodes), one hidden layer (50 nodes) and one output layer (2 nodes with stress prediction $e \in \lbrace0, 1\rbrace$). \end{itemize}

-In this paper we modify the previous model to integrate the support of financial numerical data.
+In this paper we modify the previous model of (R\"onnqvist and Sarlin 2017) to integrate the support of financial numerical data.
 The financial data that we integrate hold information about bank accounting data, banking sector data and country macroeconomic data.
 The two-step structure of the data processing flow has been preserved.